The Ultimate Grilling Guide

 This way, you have a place to sear and grill steaks and other high-heat items, a medium zone in the middle for chicken and fish, and a low-heat area for longer-cooking items like bratwurst.

 Using a charcoal grill is almost as easy, but a bit more manual.
 Whether you’re using traditional or lump (hardwood) charcoal, we recommend using a chimney starter — it’s a cheap and natural way to start charcoal without any lighter fluid.
+For faster charcoal lighting, try Executive Chef David Rose’s tip for starting a charcoal grill naturally using olive oil and paper towels.

 Build a three-zone fire in your kettle grill with one full chimney of lit charcoal.
 Once all the coals are red and hot, pour them in to the lower area of your grill.
-Use a long, heat-proof tool mound them over to one side, putting most of the coals in 1/3 of the grill.
+Use a long, heat-proof tool mound the hot coals over to one side, putting most of the coals in 1/3 of the grill.
 Allow that mound to shallow out across the middle of the grill and leave the other 1/3 of the grill without any coals at all.

 Now you have a hot zone to sear and grill steaks and other high-heat items, a medium zone in the middle for chicken and fish, and a low-heat area for indirect cooking.